Full license agreements

 The nitty gritty!
 Other license terms

-For more information about model and property releases, see the FAQs.
+For more information on sensitive subjects, see our FAQs.

-17.This license can be terminated if you breach it and don’t remedy the breach.
-If termination happens, you must stop using the Item, which includes no longer making copies of or distributing the End Products until you remove the Item from them.
-This license can also be terminated for only the End Products to which a breach relates (rather than all End Products).
-In this case, this clause applies only to those End Products.
+17.This license can be terminated if you breach it.
+If that happens, you must stop making copies of or distributing the End Product until you remove the Item from it.

 18.The author of the Item retains ownership of the Item but grants you the license on these terms.
 This license is between the author of the Item and you.
 Envato Pty Ltd is not a party to this license or the one giving you the license.

 |Free||No fee is paid by the end user to access the End Product.
 The End Product is not sold.
 No fee is paid to subscribe to a service that includes the End Product (eg a website subscription fee).|